-As evidenced by the list of accomplishments above, we have made significant strides toward improving the academic outcomes of the school district, stabilizing our organizational health and, ultimately, taking steps in the right direction towards accreditation and beyond.
+We have made significant strides toward improving the academic outcomes of the school district, stabilizing our organizational health and, ultimately, taking steps in the right direction towards accreditation and beyond.
 As we strive to become a better learning organization, we reflect on the fact that to deepen our impact we must align our focus across the district.
 Our focus on academic outcomes and relentless pursuit of student results has not changed.
 If anything, our commitment has deepened.
 With this plan, our commitment will need to permeate all parts of our district-from the central office to the school sites to each individual student.
 Transformation Plan 2.0 is our blueprint to accomplish this task.